anthonykasza/hdc_experiments/README.md

       - can the number of blocks within a vector change?
         - yeah, bind hv with a random matrix
   - ops
-    - bundle is majority vote, ties broken randomly
+    - bundle is majority vote, ties broken randomly or with the lowest mode
     - bind is modulo addition
     - unbind is modulo subtraction. perfect unbind, no noise.
     - sim is a "a modular variant of the Manhattan distance". my intuition tells me that their operation is more efficient than my current implementation of...